The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Acknowledgments

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-We are grateful to Dan Abramovich for helpful conversations about \cite{AT19}, to Jack Hall for helpful conversations on the GAGA theorems in \cite{Hal}, to James M\textsuperscript{c}Kernan for pointing out the reference \cite{Smi17}, and to Peter Scholze for discussing his joint work with Clausen on condensed mathematics \cite{CS19,CS22} with us that is used in the proof of Theorem \ref{thm:dualizingcomplexcompatadic} (see p.\ \pageref{csdiscussion}).
-We would also like to thank Olivier Benoist, J\'anos Koll\'ar, Joaqu\'in Moraga, David Villalobos-Paz, and Chenyang Xu for helpful discussions.
+We are grateful to Dan Abramovich for helpful conversations about \cite{AT19}, to Jack Hall for helpful conversations on the GAGA theorems in \cite{Hal}, to James M\textsuperscript{c}Kernan for pointing out the reference \cite{Smi17}, and to Peter Scholze for discussing his joint work with Clausen on condensed mathematics \cite{CS19,CS22} with us (see Theorem \ref{thm:clausenscholze}) that is used in the proof of Theorem \ref{thm:dualizingcomplexcompatadic}.
+We are grateful to Makoto Enokizono and Kenta Hashizume for pointing out a gap in the original gluing argument that appeared in \S\ref{sect:mmpforothercats} and for subsequent discussions on their gluing results from \cite{EH}.
+We would like to thank Olivier Benoist, J\'anos Koll\'ar, Joaqu\'in Moraga, Santai Qu, David Villalobos-Paz, and Chenyang Xu for helpful discussions.
+Finally, we thank the referees for their valuable comments and suggestions.